tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   This is the first article of a series where we introduce our ongoing work in developing an *automated code deobfuscation* system using the *symbolic execution* framework of REVEN.
 Since our approach is **operational** (i.e. we require some information about how the obfuscation techniques are implemented) this article presents technical details that we discovered in reversing `F4b_XOR_W4kfu`.

-  It is also quite verbose, and we apologize for this annoying.
+  This article is also quite verbose, and we apologize for this annoying.
 We try our best to explicate not only "how" the challenge works without skipping any detail, but also sometimes "why".
-We believe that such a question is more important.
+We believe that such a question is sometimes more important.

   **Remark:**
   *To the our best knowledge, most approaches in binary code deobfuscation are operational, fully denotational approaches work in very strict cases only.
 As a direct consequence of [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27stheorem), learning general programs simply from input/output relation is a well-known undecidable problem.
 Even for much more restricted contexts, static analysis is [proven to be NP-hard](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.35.2337) for [smartly](https://www.cs.ucsb.edu/~chris/research/doc/acsac07limits.pdf) [obfuscated](http://llvm.org/pubs/2008-02-ImpedingMalwareAnalysis.pdf) programs.
 Recent [semantics-based](https://www.cs.arizona.edu/people/debray/Publications/ccs-unvirtualize.pdf) approaches are intrinsically [operational](http://static.usenix.org/event/woot09/tech/full_papers/rolles.pdf); though [some](https://cs.arizona.edu/~debray/Publications/ccs2015-symbolic.pdf) are considered [generic](https://www.cs.arizona.edu/people/debray/Publications/generic-deobf.pdf), they work only on simple cases of very specific obfuscation techniques.
 However, special classes of loop-free programs can be efficiently [synthesized](http://people.eecs.berkeley.edu/~sseshia/pubdir/synth-icse10.pdf) from input/output with helps of SMT solvers.*

+  *Though we used Reven to solve this challenge, our method is absolutely not the unique attack to this challenge.
+There was a very beauty [write-up](https://twitter.com/brice_berna/status/678770565247868928) using IDA.*

 ## Reven - a very short introduction